TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 17/1 Chronicles 17.14.md

 ---

-but I will settle him in my house and in my kingdom for ever; and his throne shall be established for ever.
+but I will settle him in my house and in my kingdom forever.
+His throne shall be established forever."'"